AkizukiKana/comp512_project/README.md

 2 - Redis, NGXIN and MinIO:
-Download the following zip as well as install redis from this website: https://redis.com/redis-enterprise/redis-insight/ NGINX&MINIO&REDIS.zip download the zip onto two different computer and edit the following files for ip-binding: start_minio_cluster12_nginx_redis_windows.bat redis.windows.conf nginx.conf
+Download the following zip as well as install redis from this website: https://redis.com/redis-enterprise/redis-insight/ NGINX&MINIO&REDIS.zip
+Download MinIO from their official website and put MinIO.exe inside the zip folder Copy zip onto two different computer and edit the following files for ip-binding: start_minio_cluster12_nginx_redis_windows.bat redis.windows.conf nginx.conf